Child and Adult Care Food Program (CACFP)

 - Children of migrant workers age 15 or under

-- Mentally/physically disabled persons if the majority of enrollees are 18 or under
+- Mentally/physically disabled children age 18 or under

 - Chronically impaired disabled adults 18 years of age or older